SergiiVolodkoWorking/pairing-test-data-engineer/README.md

 # The Task

-The task involves developing a data pipeline and its underlying infrastructure,  in order to complete the following user story, using sample data sources that will be provided.
+The task involves developing a data pipeline and its underlying infrastructure.
+In order to complete the following user story sample data sources will be provided.

 ### User story: